archiejs/archiejs-docs/Porting_to_Go.md

 Now in case of go, we can explore following options.

-Method 1.
-Go imports a module which helps it manage configuration.
+1. Go imports a module which helps it manage configuration.
 These config options would not be plugin specific.

-Method 2.
-Go also has a plugin like structure.
+2. Go also has a plugin like structure.

 ### Wrappers for plugins